LordOfTheTrees/TreePage/pages/projects.md

 # My Projects

-Below is a selection of projects I've worked on.
-Each project demonstrates different skills and technologies.
+Below is a selection of personal and academic projects I've worked on.

 <div class="projects-container">
   {% for project in site.data.projects %}